kolebayev/personal-toolkit/README.md

 The `~` means that is input by the user is replaced to the home directory (_users/username_).

 After app done, export directory can be reached by `⌘ + click` on export path shown in terminal messages.
+If export directory doesn't exist, it will be created automatically.